pivotal/docs-tas-adapter/scaling.md

 # Scale Application Service Adapter

 Application Service Adapter gives you options for scaling components for performance or availability.
-Read this page for scaling guidance.
+Read this topic for scaling guidance.

 * [Notes on system performance](#system-performance)
 * [Scaling the Application Service Adapter controller managers](#controllers)